-ARTICLE IX Section 7 PROPERTIES AFFECTED BY PUBLIC WORKS
+Section 7 YARDS AFFECTED BY PUBLIC WORKS

-Where a building or structure, including a sign, is located on property acquired for public use by condemnation, purchase or otherwise, such building or structure may be relocated on the same lot or premises although the provisions of this Ordinance cannot be reasonably complied with.
+Where a building is located on property acquired for public use by condemnation, purchase or otherwise, such building or structure may be relocated on the same lot or premises although the area provisions of this Ordinance cannot be reasonably complied with.
 Furthermore, where a part of such building or structure is acquired for public use, the remainder of such building or structure may be repaired, reconstructed or remodeled.
 Whenever any setback, greenbelt and/or landscaped area, provided to meet the requirements of this Ordinance, is removed by a public works project (i.e. road widening), the property from which the setback, greenbelt and/or landscaped area has been removed shall still be considered in compliance with this Ordinance.

-ARTICLE IX Section 8 CHURCHES
+Section 8 CHURCHES